 Another thing that is worthwhile to point out is its hot spring tub.
 Because it is so close to Yubatake, the onsen in the hot spring tub is still transparent, as it doesn’t have much chance of being exposed to air.
 And the best thing is while the hot spring is strongly acidic, you won’t experience that tingling sensation.

 In addition, the bathtub made over a century ago is deeper than usual.
 Because of the higher water pressure on your feet, the health benefit from bathing is enhanced!

-Moreover, when you check in, you can reserve a time slot between 3 pm to 1 am to use the onsen tub exclusively.
+Moreover, when you check in, you can reserve a time slot between 3 pm and 1 am to use the onsen tub exclusively.
 Between 1 am and 9:30 am, the bathing space is separated into a male and female public bath.

 This system obviously means you can’t bathe at Yubatake Souan freely if your room doesn’t have an onsen tub.
-But don’t worry, all Yubatake Souan’s guests are welcome to use the public baths at Kusatsu Onsen Gensen Ichinoyu, which is just a 2-minute walk away!
+But don’t worry, all Yubatake Souan’s guests are welcome to use the public baths at Kusatsu Onsen Gensen Ichinoyu, just a 2-minute walk away!

 Yubatake Souan Foot Spa Cafe (湯畑草菴 足湯カフェ)

 If you are after a place for something unique and different, how about stopping by Yubatake Souan?
 The cafe in this hot spring hotel is quite interesting.
-In addition to the regular table sets, the foot spa cafe also has seats around a foot spa and even a hand spa!
+In addition to the regular table sets, the foot spa cafe has seats around a foot spa and even a hand spa!